Wolong National Nature Reserve

 Wolong National Nature Reserve (from Chinese 卧龙 (wòlóng, crouching dragon)), officially known as Wolong Special Administrative Region, is a national protected area in Wenchuan County in China.
-It was established in 1963 with an initial size of about 20000 ha.
-It was expanded in 1975 to an area of about 200000 ha in the Qionglai Mountains region.
+It was established in 1963 with an initial size of about 200 km2.
+It was expanded in 1975 to an area of about 2000 km2 in the Qionglai Mountains region.
 It hosts over 4,000 species.
 In 2006, it became a UNESCO World Heritage Site.

 According to China's Third National Giant Panda Survey, about 150 wild giant pandas live in Wolong National Nature Reserve.
-The reserve is also a home to many other endangered species including the snow leopard, red panda, golden snub-nosed monkey and white-lipped deer.
+The reserve is also a home to many other endangered species including snow leopards, red pandas, golden snub-nosed monkeys and white-lipped deer.
 Before the devastating 2008 Sichuan earthquake, Wolong received up to 200,000 visitors every year.

 The reserve became part of the Giant Panda National Park in 2020.

 Background

 In June 1980, the Chinese government started its cooperation with the World Wide Fund for Nature, and the "China Conservation and Research Center for the Giant Panda" (CCRCGP) was established to ensure a future for the giant pandas.
 The aim was to increase the number of pandas in captive-breeding programs, however with the ultimate goal to return a larger number of pandas to their original, natural habitats.
 When the cooperation started giant pandas were still listed as an endangered species by the IUCN.

 In 2016, the IUCN reclassified the giant panda from being "endangered" to the new classification "vulnerable", affirming decade-long efforts to save the panda.